Jvinniec/aoe2-aiscript/README.md

 ![image](images/syntax_highlighting.png "syntax highlighting")

-See [syntaxes/customizing_colors.md] for an example of how to define your own colors for the different syntax components.
+See [this example](syntaxes/customizing_colors.md) for how to define your own colors for the different syntax components.

 ### Snippets